310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% bubble Chiaki serious %}
 No, that isn’t true.
 You aren’t one bit at fault here.

-I’m the one who made a mistake—our environment was rapidly changing due to the establishment of ES, yet I was still stubborn enough to try and stick to tradition without any prior thought.
+I’m the one who made a mistake — our environment was rapidly changing due to the establishment of ES, yet I was still stubborn enough to try and stick to tradition without any prior thought.

 The tradition of red inheritance doesn’t even have that long of a history.
 It actually started from my year.